 Sometimes, however, you may not have reached your final destination for the day yet.
 In that case, it’s better to adapt to the circumstances: if you still need to continue walking or cycling, a light lunch is preferable, and heavier dishes are best avoided.

-As you follow the Camino de Santiago, you’ll encounter a familiar concept when it comes to food Camino de Santiago: the pilgrim menu.
-In 2026, many restaurants along the route offer expanded pilgrim menus with vegetarian and vegan options as a standard, while prices typically range between €10 and €15 per person, depending on the region and season.
+In 2026, many restaurants along the route offer expanded pilgrim menus with vegetarian and vegan options as standard, while prices typically range between €10 and €15 per person, depending on the region and season.
 A pilgrim menu usually includes a starter, a main course, and a dessert or coffee, with a drink included.

 The quality and variety of these menus can vary greatly from one restaurant to another, so it’s worth taking a quick look before choosing.
 If you are a pilgrim who enjoys gastronomy, you may sometimes find the pilgrim menu too limited.
 In those cases, especially if you plan to continue walking or cycling, it can be better to order a single dish from the regular menu or choose a house specialty.

 As mentioned earlier, dinner often becomes the main meal of the day when it comes to food Camino de Santiago.
-There are good reasons for this: you are rested, you don’t need to continue walking or cycling afterward, and you usually have more time.
-This often results in long meals shared with fellow pilgrims.
-Eating together on the Camino is accompanied by stories, reflections, and anecdotes, and some hostels even offer communal dinners for all pilgrims staying there.
+There are good reasons for this: you’re rested, you don’t need to continue walking or cycling afterward, and you usually have more time.
+This often leads to long meals shared with fellow pilgrims.

 The same applies to wine, beer, and other alcoholic drinks.
 While alcohol is not recommended during the stage due to its dehydrating effects, it can certainly be enjoyed with dinner.
 Albariño wines, wines from Rioja, or a local Estrella Galicia beer are all worth trying.